Jess-De-Savage/Hello-World-/README.md

 ## Hello, World.
-I'm Jess. :grinning:
+I'm Jess :grinning:
 ### Welcome to my github repository!

 This is a new journey as I set out once again to do a seemingly impossible thing.